rharrison/T-962-improvements/COMPILING.md

 __THIS HAS ONLY BEEN TESTED WITH LPCXpresso v8.2.2 [Build 650] [2016-09-09]__

 You will need to import the project into your workspace and make a few changes to the build environment in LPCXpress.
-These are showne in the pictures below :-
+These are shown in the images below :-

 On the import pannel which by default is in the lower left quadrent of the IDE select import projects and follow the instuctions...